Gary Francoeur

 Gary R. Francoeur (born June 14, 1957) is an American politician.

 Early life

 On June 14, 1957, Francoeur was born in Nashua, New Hampshire.

 Education

 In 1979, Francoeur earned a bachelor of science degree from the University of New Hampshire.

 Career

 Francoeur served in the New Hampshire House of Representatives from 1994 to 1996 and in the New Hampshire Senate from the 14th district from 1996 to 2002.
+He also served as Majority Leader of the New Hampshire Senate.